microsoftgraph/msgraph-training-dotnet/demo/README.md

 ## Configure the sample for user authentication

+The majority of this sample uses user authentication and [delegated permissions](https://docs.microsoft.com/graph/auth/auth-concepts#delegated-and-application-permissions).
 Instructions for user authentication configuration are located in [BASIC-CONFIG.md](BASIC-CONFIG.md).

 ## Enable app-only authentication

 By default this sample disables the app-only authentication portion.
-This is because this portion requires access to a work/school account with administrative privileges.
-For instructions to configure and enable app-only authentication, see [APP-ONLY-CONFIG.md](APP-ONLY-CONFIG.md).
+This is because this app-only authentication requires access to a work/school account with administrative privileges.
+For instructions to configure and enable app-only authentication with [application permissions](https://docs.microsoft.com/graph/auth/auth-concepts#delegated-and-application-permissions), see [APP-ONLY-CONFIG.md](APP-ONLY-CONFIG.md).

 ## Build and run the sample